- Dramatic hills and remote valleys of Northumberland National Park

-After breakfast we transfer up the coast to historic Berwick-upon-Tweed (1.5hr), where we will unload our bikes and set off on our journey.
+After breakfast we transfer northwards up the coast to the historic Berwick-upon-Tweed (1.5hr), where we will unload our bikes and set off on our journey.

 - Meals: Breakfast, lunch

-A climb past the Simonside hills leads us into Harwood Forest and past the spooky Winter’s Gibbet before we tackle some tricky farm tracks and a final traverse alongside the River Rede to our days finish near the village of West Woodburn.
+A climb past the Simonside Hills leads us into Harwood Forest and past the spooky Winter’s Gibbet before we tackle some tricky farm tracks and a final traverse alongside the River Rede before finishing close to the small village of West Woodburn.